 WHY CHOOSE A CHARIS GUITAR IN A CROWD OF LUTHIER BUILT INSTRUMENTS -

 Now with over 20 years’ experience, and more than 450 instrument created, you can be assured that your Charis is among the finest instruments being created anywhere in the world.
-The price of a typical Charis instrument is $7000 to $9000.
 While I cannot guarantee to create that perfect instrument that you are hearing in your head, you have my word that your instrument will be personally crafted with the greatest care.
 It is considered an honor to be trusted with your business.

 There have been many ups and downs over these 20 plus years of lutherie.
 The finer points of lacquer thickness and humidity have caused many sleepless nights.
 Weeks of work have become firewood in a fraction of a second.
-But the joy of watching masters like Michael Card, Phil Keaggy, and Scott Bernard play my instruments, has made the tough times worthwhile.
+But the joy of watching masters like Michael Card, Phil Keaggy, Scott Bernard, and now Kenny Loggins play my instruments, has made the tough times worthwhile.